coder/docs/guides/admin/inotify-watch-limits.md

 description: Learn how to resolve problems related to the inotify Watcher Limit.
 ---

-The [`inotify` facility] allows programs to monitor files and directories for changes, so that they will receive an event immediately whenever a user or program modifies the file or directory.
-Many such programs can fall back to periodically checking files and directories for changes, also known as polling.
+The [`inotify` facility] allows programs to monitor files for changes, so that they will receive an event immediately whenever a user or program modifies the file.
+Many such programs can fall back to periodically checking files for changes, also known as polling.
 Using polling avoids the watch limit, but may result in higher system loading and a longer interval for the program to detect changes.

 `inotify` requires kernel resources (memory and processor) for each file it tracks.
 As a result, the Linux kernel limits the number of file watchers that each user can register.
-The default settings vary according to the host system distribution; on Ubuntu 20.04 LTS, the default limit is 8,192 watches per instance
+The default settings vary according to the host system distribution; on Ubuntu 20.04 LTS, the default limit is 8,192 watches per instance.

 [`inotify` facility]: https://en.wikipedia.org/wiki/Inotify